Boat sinks off Sicily in Italy, reportedly leaving 2 Americans among 6 people missing

 Among the survivors was a 1-year-old British girl who was being treated at a nearby hospital along with her parents.
 They were doing well, according to Italian media.

+Karsten Borner, the captain of the Dutch vessel that came to the rescue, told ANSA he had been anchored near the Bayesian.

+"When the storm was over we noticed that the ship behind us was gone, and then we saw a red flare, so my first mate and I went to the position and we found this life raft drifting, and in the life raft was also a little baby and the wife of the owner."

-A search effort was still underway later Monday in the area, with four Coast Guard vessels, a Coast Guard helicopter and a dive team from the national Fire Brigade taking part.
-The Bayesian appeareed to have sunk in an area with a depth of about 160 feet.
+A search effort was still underway Monday in the area, with four Coast Guard vessels, a Coast Guard helicopter and a dive team from the national Fire Brigade taking part.
+The Bayesian appeared to have sunk in an area with a depth of about 160 feet.

 According to Italian media, Fire Brigade divers had reached the boat and seen bodies trapped inside some of the cabins.